-E-safety teaching was continued and promoted during lockdown due to children spending more time online.
-Gooseberry Planet was set as part of the remote education provision.
+E-safety teaching is continued and promoted during remote education due to children spending more time online.
+Gooseberry Planet is set as part of the remote education provision.

-Children and parents were made aware of the online behaviour policy and expectations during live lessons to ensure safety for all parties concerned.
-Our online behaviour policy is available on our website.
+Children and parents are made aware of the online behaviour policy and expectations during live lessons to ensure safety for all parties concerned.

-School devices were loaned to families following them signing an agreement to respect and use the chrome books for school related activities and learning only.
+School devices are loaned to families following them signing an agreement to respect and use the devices for school related activities and education only.